Bat in a dream in flight with wings spread wide, elegant like a nocturnal dancer

 She is simply there.
 Hanging, wings folded.
 Or sitting and watching.
 Not threatening.
 Just — here, beside you.
 Something particular in her presence: as if she came with a message.

-Your Inner Sage speaks through this image — through the archetype of the intermediary between worlds, the part that receives messages from places beyond ordinary consciousness.
-A bat beside you is one of the most resourceful versions of this image.
+Your Inner Sage speaks through this image: the part that receives messages from places beyond ordinary consciousness.
+A bat beside you carries a particular resource.
 She is near — not as a threat, but as an emissary.

 In shamanic traditions, the bat is a spirit that can pass through the boundaries between worlds.
 Her presence beside you is an image of something from the depths now speaking to you: intuition, a premonition, a spiritual message, something carried up from within a dream.